opensas/BackboneBootstrap/README.md

 - [ ] Support for Handlebars precompiled templates.
 Right now we are using underscore templates.

-- [ ] Integration fo select2 combo for selecting a record from collections with thousands of options.
+- [ ] Integration with
+[select2](http://ivaynberg.github.com/select2/index.html) combo for selecting a record from collections with thousands of options.

 - [ ] Super-charged combo select using all the features of the crud form.
 Basically if would be a crud form that would allow you to search, create, edit